kmacdonaO/blog/README.md

-# About Gatsby Blog Sample
+# About My Gatsby Blog Sample

 This repository holds the sample source code for a Gatsby implementation of a blog site powered by Oracle Content Management.